-With the overwhelming innovation of the internet over the past ten years, one might think that creating a functional user experience for consumers would be a simple task nowadays.
-In reality, though, things can be a bit more complicated.
-This is especially true for all businesses attempting to establish their unique brand—and to sell their products or services online.
+Creating a functional mobile user experience for consumers is a necessity for all businesses attempting to establish their unique brand—and to sell their products or services online.
 While there are many ways to browse the internet, the preferred method nowadays is undoubtedly smartphones and tablets.
 That’s not exactly a surprise: it’s a much more convenient, accessible, and cheaper way to browse the internet compared to laptops or desktops.
 And with the availability of 4G, many of these devices don’t even require a Wi-Fi connection.

 However, things aren’t always as easy as they may seem.
 For online retailers, this emphasis on mobile devices can spell trouble.
 The mobile experience and the desktop experience are often vastly different, even when the website in question is the same.
 That’s because many designs don’t scale well, and aren’t “responsive” enough to present an exceptional mobile user experience.
 That can be a big problem because the modern consumer expects perfection from online services.
 In addition, there are a multitude of other options they can choose if they fail to find what they’re looking for in their first-choice app or website.
 In fact, as many as 16% of mobile users saying they would abandon their purchase attempt altogether if they ran into a problem, and simply try another brand.

 The mobile user experience is absolutely crucial because, with a single mistake, hundreds or thousands of sales could be lost.
 There are several key factors that impact this mobile user experience, and each one plays a part in making sure that the user’s needs are fully met.
 Hopefully, this can aid you in overhauling the mobile user experience that your business is providing, and help it stand out from the crowd with innovative functionality.

 1. Identify Users’ Needs To Contextualize Mobile Experience